-Dollar by Dollar
+Dollar by dollar

-Follow your money through checking, savings, money market accounts and CDs.
+Follow your money through checking, savings, money market accounts and CDs

 One way to simplify this decision is to break it down to the dollar level.

-Dollar #1: checking account
+Dollar No. 1: checking account

-Dollar #2: general savings account
+Dollar No. 2: traditional savings account

-Dollar #3: money market account
+Dollar No. 3: money market account

-Dollar #4: CD
+Dollar No. 4: CD